Jonny and Justin unload all the tips on attending a convention and how to get the most bang for your buck while you are there.

 This episode is dedicated to what could be called -until recently – the right arm of the British Empire.
 It’s the Tommy’s best friend, the Lee Enfield.

 Rebecca Ruiz is back from Bonaroo.
 Josh Wodarz never left the seedy basement bar. (more…)

 Apple kicked off their World Wide Developer Conference of 2016 with a wonderful keynote, filled to the brim with the four platforms that they’re working in.
 I sat down with Jon Shute to talk about what they covered and how surprisingly impressed we were with what was said.

-This week on Gamepunting we take a look at Outlive, Seafall, Anachrony, Book of the Righteous, and Labyrinth.
+This week on Gamepunting we take a look at Massive Darkness, Lab Wars, Terraforms, and Captains of the Golden Age.